 Additionally, the arranger is required to disclose to the investor information that is relevant to the transaction before or at the point of sale, including the arranger's capacity, affiliation with the issuer (if any), benefits received by the arranger and terms under which the investor may receive a discount on fees.
 Where a cooling-off period has been incorporated into a securitisation product, the arranger is also required to execute the investor instruction promptly where the investor decides to exercise its right to back out of the transaction, and the arranger should pass on to the investor the refund received from the relevant issuer, although the arranger may charge a reasonable administrative fee for such services.

 Investors may also rely on the protections provided in relation to the issuance of debt securities (see 4.2 General Disclosure Laws or Regulations).

 The SFC is the principal regulator.

-While banks in Hong Kong are generally required to comply with various rules and regulations of the Hong Kong Monetary Authority, there are no laws in Hong Kong that apply specifically to securitisation involving banks.
+While banks in Hong Kong are generally required to comply with various rules and regulations of the HKMA, there are no laws in Hong Kong that apply specifically to securitisations involving banks.

 SPEs are typically incorporated in offshore jurisdictions (such as the Cayman Islands).